slightknack/slightknack.dev/content/about/_index.md

 In 2021, I was a software engineering intern at [tonari.no](https://tonari.no), where I prototyped real-time depth estimation on the GPU.
 In 2022, I interned at [zed.dev](https://zed.dev), where I developed a webassembly extension runtime for e.g. adding new languages to the editor.

-From July 2022 to July 2024, I lived in Brazil, didn't use the Internet, and learned a lot.
-(Sadly, after two years offline, I realize that the Internet kinda sucks.)
+I graduated highschool in 2022.
+I deferred my enrollment and proceeded to live in Brazil for two years.
+I didn't use the Internet and learned a lot.
+(After two years offline, I realized that the Internet is overrated.)

-I am now just about finishing my first year at MIT.
-Over the summer I'll perform a pilgrimage to San Francisco, to work at a bona-fide startup!
-I'll be once again writing Rust, because it looks like that's what I'm good at.
-The startup is very cool, I'll write about it sometime.
+In 2024, when I got back from Brazil, I started at MIT.
+After my first year, in 2025, I (once again) worked at a startup, and a wrote _a lot_ of Rust.
+I am now in my second year of school.
+This year, I am helping run [Prod](https://prod.so).

 I love making art and taking photos!
-I have played basketball on 4 of 7 continents to date.
-I enjoy hiking with my family and skiing with my Dad.
+I have played basketball/soccer on 4 of 7 continents to date.
+I enjoy hiking and skiing with my family.
 Também falo português, meu rei.
 Y español.

 Let's chat!
 I will respond to all emails sent to: